<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://propertymudgee.com/tag/mortgage/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://propertymudgee.com/tag/mortgage/feed/" rel="self" type="application/rss+xml" />

 <sy:updatePeriod>hourly</sy:updatePeriod>